igitalization, Automation

 Melanie Arntz (ZEW - Leibniz Centre for European Economic Research, Mannheim)

 Melanie Arntz is deputy of ZEW's Research Department “Labour Markets and Human Resources” and Leibniz Professor of Labour Economics at the University of Heidelberg.
-Her research focusses on the question how changing labour market conditions such as an increasing digitalization of work tasks and the proceeding international division of production processes affects labour markets and individuals.
+Her research focuses on the question how changing labour market conditions such as an increasing digitalization of work tasks and the proceeding international division of production processes affects labour markets and individuals.
 Find more information about Melanie Arntz here.

 Literature